2019 – The Year in Review, part 1

 February

-Regional School Unit 73 announced later arrival Wednesdays are being eliminated Feb.
-13 through June 5 with school starting at the same time as other weekdays.
-The district has already canceled school six times this year so far.
-One day needs to be made up.
-15 hours or three days could be made up by eliminating late arrival Wednesdays.
+RSU 9 faced a hiring challenge with more than a dozen ed tech positions open, as well as custodial and bus driver positions.

+Chesterville selectmen voted 4-1 to nix putting a school withdrawal article on the upcoming town meeting warrant.
+The vote was in response to a request by RSU 9 School Board Director Craig Stickney, who had hosted a town forum to share concerns he had with the district.

-Dan Ryder of Jay was recognized as one of the nation’s top educators at the National Education Association Foundation Salute to Excellence in Education Gala.
+Mt.
+Blue High School educator Dan Ryder of Jay was recognized as one to the nation’s top educators at the NEA Foundations Salute to Excellence in Education Gala in Washington, DC.
 Ryder and four other educators received the foundation’s prestigious 2019 Horace Mann Award for Teaching Excellence and $10,000 during the event.
-Ryder is a language arts teacher at Mt.
-Blue High School in Farmington.

-Spruce Mountain High School students graduating in 2021 and beyond will have to earn 25 credits with one year-long economics course.
-Students currently must earn 24 credits to graduate.
-High school Principal TJ Plourde said academic programming offered at the school was examined as part of the accreditation process.
-Students need to be aware of economic factors that impact their daily lives, not only from an individual perspective.
-Appreciating economics locally, at the state and federal levels and how economics impacts the global economy must also be understood.

-Spruce Mountain’s Julia Pomeroy won the girl’s giant slalom state title during the Maine Class B Alpine state championships at Black Mountain.
-The girls’ team finished third overall and second in giant slalom.
-SMHS boys’ finished seventh overall and sixth in giant slalom.
-Spruce’s Gage Sampson finished in 14th place.
+Kingfield Fire Department purchased a 2018 Can-Am Defender utility vehicle, which Fire Chief Fred Nichols said was much needed for rescue and firefighting operations in the remote backcountry terrain serviced by the department.
+The vehicle came with a hefty price tag but, thanks to a trio of grants totaling $30,500, taxpayers were not left to foot the bill.

 March